Written by Mark D. Rejhon. Updated 2017.

 This photograph is still useful.
 Approximately one pixel error in camera tracking accuracy, due to misalignments within the vertical lines (bars).

-Easter Egg Tip: The Blur Busters “MPRT” test and the “Moving Photo” test now have a secret Pursuit Camera Sync Track built into them.
+Easter Egg Tip: The Blur Busters “MPRT” test and the “Moving Photo” test has a hidden Pursuit Camera Sync Track that can be enabled.
 Use these special links:

 – TestUFO Moving Photo Test (with Temporal Grid)